How to Convert Text to Date in Excel

 Using Excel VALUE Function

-The syntax of the VALUE function:
+The VALUE function:

 However, the VALUE function doesn’t support all types of date values.
 For instance, if dates use decimal places (A11), it will return the #VALUE! error.